-If you already have access to the internet, then buying newspapers and magazines is a complete loss on your part.
-Personally, I stopped buying the printed news years ago.
+If you already have access to the Internet, then buying newspapers and magazines is a complete loss on your part.
+Personally, I stopped buying printed news years ago.

 You can use online sources to get information about global and national news, real-time stock information, sports scores, and just about anything else you could want to know from news material.
 It might be a tough little habit to quit, but you could save quite a lot of pocket change and produce less trash if you avoid buying them.

-We are habituated to buy everything from shops, and that’s what ruins our savings for the most part.
+We are habituated to buying everything from shops, which ruins our savings for the most part.
 Sadly, most people don’t even think about that.
 Nor do they consider the fact that a lot of items at your local grocery stores can be made right at home.
-Instead of buying powdered spices from the markets, get to know how to develop them on your own.
+Instead of buying powdered spices from the markets, please know how to develop them on your own.